MikhailZakharov-dev/fastapi-tdd-docker/README.md

 - 🚀 FastAPI web framework
 - 🐘 PostgreSQL database with Tortoise ORM
-- 🧪 Pytest for testing
+- 🧪 Pytest for testing with coverage reports
 - 🐳 Docker & Docker Compose for containerization
 - 📦 UV for fast dependency management
 - 🔄 Database migrations with Aerich
+- 📰 Web scraping and article summarization using newspaper3k
+- ⚡ Background task processing for async summary generation
+- 🔍 Code linting with Ruff

 ## Prerequisites